INTRODUCTION

 HOW TO REDUCE SCREEN USE

-- Set A Screen Curfew: Power down devices at least an hour before bed.
+- Set a Screen Curfew: Power down devices at least an hour before bed.

 - Use Night Mode: Activate blue light filters on devices to lessen its impact.

-- Find Alternatives: Read, write, stretch, or listen to calming music instead of using screens.
+- Find Alternatives: Read, write, stretch or listen to calming music instead of using screens.

 THE IMPORTANCE OF A BEDTIME ROUTINE

-MENTAL HEALTH BENEFITS
+MENTAL WELLBEING BENEFITS

 LONG-TERM HEALTH BENEFITS

 Reducing screen time before bed has lasting health and wellbeing benefits.
-Quality sleep improves immune function, brain health and heart health.
+Quality sleep improves immune function, brain and heart health.
 Long-term poor sleep, often linked to excessive screen use, raises the risk of serious conditions like high blood pressure, diabetes and cognitive decline.
 By establishing healthy sleep habits today, individuals can protect their long-term health and wellbeing.
-Additionally, better sleep supports hormonal balance, reduces inflammation and promotes healthier skin, digestion and overall physical recovery.
+Additionally, quality sleep supports hormonal balance, reduces inflammation and promotes healthier skin, digestion and overall physical recovery.

 CONCLUSION